-This document constitutes part one of two working papers, which is designed to describe step by step the construction of a CGE database for the Spanish economy.
-In part two, discussion is reserved for the standard ORANI model and the array of additional modelling features which have been incorporated into the Spanish variant (ORANI-ESP) to better characterise (inter alia) agro-food markets.
+This document constitutes part one of two working papers: part one describes the step by step construction of a CGE database for the Spanish economy with a description of the database.
+In part two, the discussion focuses on the modelling extensions to the standard ORANI-G model.